Oleg Markov: Gold Coast (2021–2022)

 Markov was traded to the Gold Coast Suns on the opening day of the 2020 trade period, accepting a two-year contract and moving in exchange for the Suns’ 2021 third round draft selection.
 In October 2022, Markov was delisted by the club.

-Collingwood (2023–)
+Collingwood (2023–2025)

 Markov trained with Collingwood in the 2023 pre-season, in the hope of winning a place on Collingwood's rookie list via the Supplementary Selection Period (SSP).
 After initially appearing to lose out on the Collingwood list position, Markov agreed to train with Carlton in the hope of winning a spot there.
 However, Markov only trained a day with Carlton before Collingwood announced the signing of Markov, having an extra list spot opened up, following Charlie Dean being placed on the inactive list.
+Debuting for Collingwood in Round 4, 2023, Markov would go on to play every subsequent game of the 2023 season, including the 2023 Grand Final.

+On 13 September 2023, after an impressive home and away season and solidifying his spot in the side's best 22, Collingwood announced that Markov had signed a new contract that would last until the end of the 2024 season.

+Markov became a premiership player on 30 September 2023 in the 2023 AFL Grand Final.

+In October 2024, Markov was delisted by Collingwood, with the club committing to select him via the 2025 AFL rookie draft.
+The following month the club selected him with the 8th pick of the rookie draft.

+Markov played a further 8 games in 2025 after having been re-drafted, however was again delisted at the end of the 2025 AFL season.

 Player profile

 Markov plays as a rebounding half back, utilising exceptional sprint speeds to set up offensive chains of possession.
 In 2019 he spent significant periods trialing as a small forward in VFL matches with Richmond's reserves side.